 Boulder Ridge Cove Pool

 Disney’s Wilderness Lodge has a main pool area, the Copper Creek Springs pool (featuring a 67-foot water slide!) as well as an awesome splash pad area with slides and one of those buckets that drops water on the kids every few minutes.
 I thought for sure that we’d have to drag Harrison away from there to check out the new pool, but we didn’t even make it over there!

 Geyser Point Bar and Grill

-One of our favorite restaurants on Walt Disney World property is Artist Point, a signature restaurant with an amazing atmosphere and consistently fantastic food (try the smoked mushroom bisque and the berry cobbler, you won’t regret it!)
+One of our favorite restaurants on Walt Disney World property is Artist Point, a signature restaurant where you can find Storybook Dining with Snow White.
 Whispering Canyon is also a firm favorite for their amazing all you care to eat skillets, and the newly designed Roaring Forks quick service location has the most amazing chocolate hazelnut French toast on their breakfast menu!
 In other words, there is no shortage of things to do at this resort, and over the course of a weekend, we didn’t even make it to any of the parks – we were having way too much fun exploring where we were!

 You can now book Copper Creek Villas and cabins from by visiting the official Walt Disney World website.